mikeleeco/mikeleeco.github.com/_posts/2013-12-31-whats-jekyll.md

 ---
 layout: post
-title: This is what a super long post would look like...how does it look?
+title: This is a super long post?
 description: "Learn how I draw outer space scenes filled with stars, galaxies, planets, black holes and more with Paper by FiftyThree and Pencil."
 tags: [paper by 53, tutorial, outer space, blend, pencil, stylus, ipad]
 date: 2014-01-02